CemSARISOY/PolyMarket/README.md

 2 options are possible :
 - Sign up and get your own account
-- Sign in with the following credentials : username : "test" and password "test" To have an adminstrator account, please contact us.
+- Sign in with the following credentials : username : "test" and password "test"

+## Specific request
+If you need an adminstrator account, please contact us.